5-ean/The-Cook-Book/README.md

 **Bugs & Fixes**

 >General -
-> * Gitpod would switch ports for 5000 to 8080 regular, making me change my Heroku config a few times, still no fix found.
+> * Gitpod would switch ports for 5000 to 8080 regularly, making me change my Heroku config a few times, still no fix found.
-> * Having an <a> element outside of a Jinja for-loop cause the project to crash.
+> * Having an *a* element outside of a Jinja for-loop cause the project to crash.
 > * Bug with flash messages, will not disappear atfer being called.
 > * Display bug, footer moves up on ipad responsive viewing.
 ---